Meirzhan1/Alternative-Pinterest-Final/README.md

 ---

-Created with ❤️ by team "Creatives" for the final Web Technologies project
+Created with ❤️ by team "AsuStar" for the final Web Technologies project